Wedding loans: How to finance wedding costs

-A wedding loan is a specific type of personal loan for weddings marketed towards engaged couples who are planning a day they can’t afford to pay for with cash.
+A wedding loan is a type of personal loan marketed toward engaged couples who are planning weddings they can’t afford to pay for with cash.
 These loans are easy and quick to apply for; many lenders will even approve you online in a few minutes.

-Some couples may use a wedding loan to finance certain parts of their big day, like upgrading the catering options, while others will use financing to pay for the whole thing.
-The interest rates on these loans vary.
-Some are lower than credit cards, making them more attractive to young couples, but others may go as high as 30%.
-On average, couples seem to be borrowing around $16,000 and spend three years paying it back.
+Some couples may use a wedding loan to finance certain parts of their big day, such as upgrading catering options, while others will use financing to pay for the whole event.

 When does a wedding loan make sense?

-If financing your wedding is necessary to invite important family members and loved ones, it probably makes sense.
+If financing your wedding is necessary to invite important family members and loved ones, it could make sense.
 If all you’ll be missing out on is a donut wall and custom handwritten invitations, you should think twice about whether you can simply reduce costs to fit your budget.